Dear Papa and forever Opa Karl!

 Sarina had fallen in love with my mom’s spinach.

 Papa, you biked 40 minutes to deliver your love to us.
-In the basket of your bike.
-In the form of spinach for your grandchild.
+Tucked into the basket of your bike.
+In the form of fresh spinach for your grandchild.

 I miss you so fiercely now.
 Thank you for showing me what love means.